Agentforce 360 isn’t just about building “an AI assistant.” It’s about choosing the right type of agent for the right business outcome.

 1. Predictive Agents – The Forecasters

-These agents analyze your CRM and Data Cloud to predict outcomes and recommend the best next steps.
+These agents analyze your CRM and Data360 to predict outcomes and recommend the best next steps.

 How they work: